ycwang-hello/star-charter/README.md

 This code is distributed under the Gnu General Public License.
 It is (C) Dominic Ford 2015 - 2022.

+This code is modified by Yu-Chen Wang 2023.
+Changes are stated above.

 ### Set up